 Today, the club has 657 licensees and has a great track record to its credit.

-In 2014, thirty club's boats were installed below Saint-Front Cathedral to transmit this message on televisions around the world, on the occasion of the Bergerac-Périgueux time trial.
+In 2014, thirty club's boats were installed below Saint-Front Cathedral to make this message appear on TV around the world, on the occasion of the Bergerac-Périgueux time trial.